sagemath/trac_to_gh/Issue 3518.md

 # Issue 3518: modular symbols -- fix a bug in factorization of modular symbols spaces

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3518

 Original creator: was